reganface/Reddit-Wallpapers/README.md

 Quick node script to download top images from the past week in selected subreddits.
 Images that already exist locally are skipped over.

 ### Electron
 I started this branch to experiment giving this script a GUI and running without external requirements.
 Not sure how much I'll be able to put into this, though.
+So far I've made a basic frame which allows setting the save directory as well as adding and removing subreddits.

 ### Installation